cosmostake/contributions/osmosis.md

 # <h1 align="center"> COSMØSTAKE VALIDATOR CONTRIBUTIONS FOR OSMOSIS CHAIN </a>

-This repository is based on the overall work of our team to develop the COSMOS ecosystem and, in particular, OSMOSIS.
+This repository is based on the overall work of our team to develop the COSMOS ecosystem and, in particular, [Osmosis](https://app.osmosis.zone/).
 Our team added information from the COSMØSTAKE validator here as part of this!

 ### Community Growth (Twitter, Youtube, Medium, Gitbook etc.)
-We create a lot of Osmosis related content (Multiple languages, English, Russian, Ukrainian) to improve accessibility, community knowledge of features and Osmosis.
-We have some basic images, logos, gradients from the Osmosis brand pack, and we often mention the Osmosis logo or other things related to it.
+We create a lot of [Osmosis](https://app.osmosis.zone/) related content (Multiple languages, English, Russian, Ukrainian) to improve accessibility, community knowledge of features and Osmosis.
+We have some basic images, logos, gradients from the [Osmosis](https://app.osmosis.zone/) brand pack, and we often mention the [Osmosis](https://app.osmosis.zone/) logo or other things related to it.

 Тeam: